vseryakov/backendjs/README.md

-# Backend library for node.js
+# Backend library for Node.js

 General purpose backend library.
-The primary goal is to have a scalable platform for running and managing node.js servers for Web services implementation.
+The primary goal is to have a scalable platform for running and managing Node.js servers for Web services implementation.

-This project only covers the lower portion of the Web services ecosystem: node.js processes, HTTP servers, basic API functinality, database access, caching, messaging between processes, metrics and monitoring, a library of tools for developing node.js servers.
+This project only covers the lower portion of the Web services ecosystem:
+Node.js processes, HTTP servers, basic API functionality, database access, caching, messaging between processes, metrics and monitoring, a library of tools for developing Node.js servers.

 For the UI and presentation layer there are no restrictions what to use as long as it can run on top of the Express server.

 Features:

 * Exposes a set of Web service APIs over HTTP(S) using Express framework.
-* Database API supports Sqlite, PostgreSQL, MySQL, DynamoDB, Cassandra, MongoDB, Redis with all basic operations behaving the same way allowing to switch databases without changing the code.
+* Database API supports SQLite, PostgreSQL, MySQL, DynamoDB, Cassandra, MongoDB, Redis with all basic operations behaving the same way allowing you to switch databases without changing the code.
 * Database drivers for LevelDB, LMDB, CouchDB, Riak, ElasticSearch support only a subset of all database operations
 * Database operations (Get, Put, Del, Update, Select) for all supported databases using the same DB API.
 * DynamoDB Streams processing in background worker processes
-* Easily extendable to support any kind of database, provides a database driver on top of Redis with all supported methods as an example.
+* Easily extensible to support any kind of database, provides a database driver on top of Redis with all supported methods as an example.
-* Provides accounts, connections, locations, messaging and icons APIs with basic functionality for a qucik start.
+* Provides accounts, connections, locations, messaging and icons APIs with basic functionality for a quick start.
 * Supports crontab and queue job processing by separate worker processes.
 * Authentication is based on signed requests using API key and secret, similar to Amazon AWS signing requests.
 * Runs web server as separate processes to utilize multiple CPU cores.